katiemoon1/find-a-friend/README.md

 The application demonstrates an understanding of Express, HTML, CSS, jQuery and Javascript.

 # How can users get started with the project?
 The user simply clicks on the survey button on the front pages, answers the questions, and gets matched with a friend!
+You can also check out the app on Heroku by following this link: https://justatestytest.herokuapp.com/.

 # Where can users get help with the project?
 If you experience a problem, please reach out to me!